 Line: WaMu was RAPED on her Birthday, by the COLLUSION between JPMorgan,

-the FDIC, the court, the SEC and persons in government.
+the FDIC, the OTS, the courts, the SEC and persons in government.

 that many documents linked to in this page have been removed to hide the

-Note also the ammount paid for WaMu: $1889. $1M less than the year she
+Note also the amount paid for WaMu: $1889M. $1M more than the year she

 6-3-2009: WMI files Counter Claims against JPM for Billions of dollars: